I’ve updated this post on 26 May 2020

-The HMRC basis period, generally just means the tax year (6 April to 5 April each year).
+The normal HMRC basis period is the tax year, which is 6 April to 5 April each year.

 When the basis period and accounting period are not the same, overlap profits can arise.

-You go self-employed and start trading on 1 July 2018, choosing an accounting period of 30 June each year.
+A person decides to go self-employed on 1 July 2018, choosing an accounting period of 30 June each year.

-Here are your basis periods for the first three tax years of trading, starting tax year 2018/2019.
+Here are the basis periods for the first three tax years of trading, starting tax year 2018/2019.